Network Centrality Metrics Based on Unrestricted Paths, Walks and Cycles Compared to Standard Centrality Metrics: Results

 The influence spreading model uses probabilities as edge weights.
 In our experiments, the edge probability is varied between experiments, but all edges of the network always have the same probability.
 However, the standard betweenness centrality and the closeness centrality require a distance to be defined between the nodes.
 We interpret the shortest path between the nodes as the path with the fewest edges (as if the distance between the nodes were one).
 If edge probabilities are not the same for all edge weights, then a systematic way of mapping probabilities to distances is needed.
 Appendix \ref{appendix} explores one possible way of mapping edge probabilities to edge distances.
 However, in our experiments, the shortest paths are calculated with the assumption that all edge distances are equal.
 Therefore, calculating the shortest path between nodes reduces to finding the path with the fewest edges.

 We frequently characterize nodes as peripheral or central.
-Borgatti and Everett proposed formalizations for the concept of core/peripheral structure in networks \cite{borgatti2000}.
+Borgatti and Everett proposed formalizations for the concept of core/peripheral structure in networks~\cite{borgatti2000}.
 One of the formalizations they proposed was a discrete model consisting of a core and a periphery.
 The core was defined as a cohesive subgraph in which nodes are connected to each other in a maximal sense, and the periphery consists of nodes that are loosely connected to the core but do not share the maximal cohesion with the core.
-Yanchenko and Sengupta explain the core as consisting of nodes that are densely connected to each other, and some of them also have connections to peripheral nodes, whereas peripheral nodes are only sparsely connected to each other \cite{yanchenko2023}.
+Yanchenko and Sengupta explain the core as consisting of nodes that are densely connected to each other, and some of them also have connections to peripheral nodes, whereas peripheral nodes are only sparsely connected to each other~\cite{yanchenko2023}.
 We use the term peripheral nodes in the sense and meaning given by Yanchenko and Sengupta, and central nodes are interpreted as belonging to the core.

-In Sections \ref{krackhardt} and \ref{small_net}, we will have a detailed individual node-level examination of the behavior of the influence spreading model and its centrality metrics on two small networks.
-Using small networks allows us to examine and explain the behavior of the influence spreading model and its centrality metrics with node-level detail.
+In Section \ref{krackhardt}, we will have a detailed individual node-level examination of the behavior of the influence spreading model and its centrality metrics on a small network.
+Using a small network allows us to examine and explain the behavior of the influence spreading model and its centrality metrics with node-level detail.
 In Section \ref{ism_random}, we examine the collective network-level behavior of the influence spreading model and its centrality metrics on larger $1000$ node random graphs/networks.
-Finally, in Section \ref{special_cases}, we show a few counterexamples where some of the phenomena we have found do not appear.
-All experiments in Sections \ref{krackhardt}, \ref{small_net}, and \ref{ism_random} use the maximum allowed walk length $L_{max} = 20$.
+All experiments in Sections \ref{krackhardt}, and \ref{ism_random} use the maximum allowed walk length $L_{max} = 20$.
 In Section \ref{discussion}, the effect of using shorter or longer $L_{max}$ is discussed.